Seiberg-Witten monopoles with multiple spinors on a surface times a circle: Introduction

 \subsection{Gauge theory on Riemann surfaces}

-These examples are constructed by means of dimensional reduction.
+The examples of $Y$ and $\bp$ mentioned in the four bullet points above are constructed by means of dimensional reduction.
 We consider three-manifolds of the form $Y=S^1\times\Sigma$ equipped with a spin structure induced from a spin structure on $\Sigma$.
-The bundles $E$ and $L$ are assumed to be pulled-back from bundles on $\Sigma$, and in the space of all parameters of the equation $\sP$ we distinguish the subspace $\sP_{\Sigma}$ consisting of the parameters pulled-back from $\Sigma$.
+The bundles $E$ and $L$ are assumed to be pulled-back from bundles on $\Sigma$, and in the space of all parameters of the equation $\sP$ we distinguish the subspace $\sP_{\Sigma}$ consisting of the parameters pulled-back from $\Sigma$; see Definition \ref{Def_ParameterSpaceSigma}.

 For $n=1$ the classical Seiberg--Witten equation on $S^1 \times \Sigma$ reduces to the vortex equation on $\Sigma$ and the moduli space of solutions is homeomorphic to the symmetric product of $\Sigma$ \cite{morgan-et.al,mrowka-et.al,munoz}.
 Similarly, in section \ref{sec:reduction} we prove that for $\bp\in\sP_{\Sigma}$ all irreducible solutions of the Seiberg--Witten equation with multiple spinors are pulled back from solutions of a generalised vortex equation on $\Sigma$.
-In fact, we prove this for a much broader class of three-dimensional Seiberg--Witten equations associated with quaternionic representations; see Theorem \ref{thm:invariance}.
+In fact, we prove this for a much broader class of three-dimensional Seiberg--Witten equations associated with representations; see Theorem \ref{thm:invariance}.

 In section \ref{sec_holomorphic} we show that solutions of the dimensionally reduced equation correspond to triples of the form $(\mathcal{L}, \alpha, \beta)$ where $\mathcal{L} \to \Sigma$ is a holomorphic line bundle and $\alpha$, $\beta$ are holomorphic sections of certain holomorphic vector bundles over $\Sigma$ twisted by $\mathcal{L}$.
 This is a version of the Hitchin--Kobayashi correspondence, following earlier work of Bryan and Wentworth \cite{bryan-wentworth}.
 We construct the moduli space $\cM_{\hol}(\bp)$ of isomorphism classes of such triples.
 In section \ref{sec_compactifications} we introduce also its natural complex-geometric compactification $\overline{\cM}_{\hol}(\bp)$ which is a compact complex analytic space containing $\cM_{\hol}$ as a Zariski open dense subset.
 In parallel, guided by an enhanced version of the Haydys and Walpuski's compactness theorem \cite{doan}, we define also a gauge-theoretic compactification $\overline{\cM}(\bp)$ of the Seiberg--Witten moduli space.
 In what follows we assume for simplicity that $\rank E = 2$.